SM-Obstacle/Obstacle-API/README.md

 MariaDB v10.11 or higher is required for the Obstacle database.
 You must edit the corresponding hardcoded URI in the `main.rs` file to the database, and set the same URI as the `DATABASE_URL` environment variable.

-Then, you must implement run the SQL script joined with this project.
+Then, you must run the SQL script joined with this project.

 ### Redis server